abik11/tips-tricks/Powershell.md

 ```
 And it is good to know that Posh-SSH uses the path from `[Environment]::CurrentDirectory` in its operations.

-## Application scripting
+## Task automation
-Powershel is a great tool for application scripting and automatization.
-You can work with COM objects, that are provided by many applications, you can control some applications through their command lines parameters, and do other thigns!
-Look here:
+Powershel is a great tool for application scripting and automation.
+You can work with COM objects, that are provided by many applications, you can control some applications through their command lines parameters, manage system components with WMI, modify system registry and do other thigns!

+### Create a COM Object
 ```powershell
 $ie = new-object -comObject internetExplorer.Application
 $ie.adressBar = $false